Integral trees with given nullity

-\begin{thm} Let $T$ be a tree with nullity $2$ and no eigenvalue in $(0,1)\cup(1,2)$.
-Then either $T$ is the tree of Figure \ref{t} or $T=S(p, q)$, for some nonnegative integers $p, q$. \end{thm}
+\begin{thm} Let $T$ be a tree with nullity $2$ and no eigenvalue in $(0, 1)\cup(1, 2)$.
+Then either $T$ is the tree in depicted in Figure \ref{y} or $T=S(p, q)$ for some nonnegative integers $p, q$. \end{thm}

-\begin{proof}{ Let $T$ be of order $n$.
-First, suppose that $\text{{\sl mult}}\,(T; 1)\leqslant1$.
-With a similar argument given in the proof of Theorem \ref{nul1}, we have $4(n-4)\leqslant2(n-1)$, which in turn implies that $n\leqslant7$.
-Among the trees of order at most $7$, the only tree satisfying the assumption of the theorem is the tree depicted in Figure \ref{t}.
-Next, suppose that $\text{{\sl mult}}\,(T; 1)\geqslant2$.
-By Theorem \ref{parter}, there exists a vertex $v$ such that $\text{{\sl mult}}\,(T-v; 1)=\text{{\sl mult}}\,(T; 1)+1$.
-Therefore, by Theorem \ref{int}, $T-v$ has nullity 1 and has no eigenvalue in $(0, 1)\cup(1, 2)$.
-In view of Theorem \ref{nul1}, $T-v$ has one of the form $rK_2\cup K_1$ or $pK_2\cup S(q)$, for some nonnegative integers $r, p, q$.
-If the former occurs, then $T$ would have a perfect matching, which contradicts Corollary \ref{pm}.
-Hence the latter is the case.
-If the neighbor of $v$ in $S(q)$ is not a vertex of degree 2, then again $T$ would have a perfect matching, a contradiction.
-So $v$ is adjacent with a vertex of degree 2 in $S(q)$ and thus $T=S(p, q)$, for some nonnegative integers $p, q$.
+\begin{proof}{ If ${\rm mult}(T; 1)\leqslant1$, then Lemma \ref{tek} yields that the order of $T$ is at most $7$.
+We know from \cite[Table 2]{cvet} that, among the trees of order at most $7$, the only tree satisfying the assumption of the theorem is the tree depicted in Figure \ref{y}.
+So, assume that ${\rm mult}(T; 1)\geqslant2$.
+By Theorem \ref{parter}, there exists a vertex $v$ such that ${\rm mult}(T-v; 1)={\rm mult}(T; 1)+1$.
+Employing Theorem \ref{int}, one concludes that $T-v$ has nullity $1$ and has no eigenvalue in $(0, 1)\cup(1, 2)$.
+Thus, in view of Lemma \ref{m0} and Theorem \ref{nul1}, $T-v$ is of the form $S(p)\cup qP_2$ for some nonnegative integers $p, q$.
+If the neighbor of $v$ in $S(p)$ is not a vertex of degree $2$, then $T$ would have a perfect matching and so Corollary \ref{pm} yields that the nullity of $T$ would be $0$, a contradiction.
+Hence, $v$ is adjacent to a vertex of degree $2$ in $S(p)$.
+This means that $p\geqslant1$ and $T=S(p-1, q)$, the result follows. }\end{proof}